Hermann Zwierzina

-Hermann Zwierzina (12 October 1825 in Třemošnice, Bohemia – 19 June 1873 in Mariánské Lázně) was the first mayor of Ostrava 1861–1864.
+Hermann Zwierzina (12 October 1825 in Třemošnice, Bohemia – 19 June 1873 in Mariánské Lázně) was the first mayor of Ostrava, holding office from 1861 to 1864.

 He was born the only son of metal works owner Josef Zwierzina.
-During 1836–1840 he studied on the German gymnasium in Olomouc.
-Then he studied on the Vienna polytechnical school.
-In 1844 he began working as a mining clerk in the Rothschild mines in the Ostrava region.
+From 1836 to 1840, he studied at the German gymnasium in Olomouc.
+Then he studied at the Vienna polytechnical school.
+In 1844, he began working as a mining clerk in the Rothschild mines in the Ostrava region.
 In 1858, upon his father's death, he took over managing his father's two mines.

-He entered local politics in the 1860s, being elected the first mayor of Moravská Ostrava in 1861 .He also served as a member of the provincial assembly in Brno.
-During his tenure, he attempted to open an intermediate school, but he was unsuccessful.
-He did not candidate again in 1865.
+He entered local politics in the 1860s, being elected the first mayor of Moravská Ostrava in 1861.
+He also served as a member of the provincial assembly in Brno.
+During his tenure he attempted to open an intermediate school but was unsuccessful.
+He did not run for reelection in 1865.
 He was succeeded by Alois Anderka.

-He died in Mariánské Lázně, due to typhoid fever on 19 July 1873.
+He died of typhoid fever on 19 July 1873 in Mariánské Lázně.
 His remains were transferred to Moravská Ostrava and were interred at the cemetery four days later.